-The CERP is a multi-decadal framework to restore, protect, and preserve the water and natural resources of central and southern Florida.
+The CERP is a multidecadal framework to restore, protect, and preserve the water and natural resources of central and southern Florida.
 Projects affecting NPS lands and waters occur in phases through the end of CERP implementation (beyond 2030).
 The NPS works with the U.S. Fish and Wildlife Service (FWS) and the U.S. Geological Survey (USGS), in collaboration with the State of Florida and the USACE, to support CERP projects through the development of restoration performance measures, quantitative evaluations of the environmental benefits of proposed actions, and assessments of how completed projects are benefiting NPS resources.

-Several non-CERP Foundation Projects were completed in 2019 and are now operational.
-The NPS is a lead on the Modified Water Deliveries (Mod Waters) and C-111 South Dade (C-111SD) projects, as well as the Tamiami Trail Next Steps (TTNS) Phase 1 bridging project.
-These projects focus on restoring water flows and improving habitats in the Northeast Shark River Slough and Taylor Slough regions within Everglades National Park (EVER or ENP) and portions of the Big Cypress National Preserve (BICY) and Biscayne National Park (BISC).
-In FY 2020, the NPS will actively participate in planning and design for several ongoing CERP projects, including early components of the CEPP, seepage management in the L-30/L-31N Canals, Biscayne Bay Coastal Wetlands Phase 2, and the Western Everglades Restoration Project.
-CERP funding also supports NPS involvement in water management operational improvements and assessing the effects of those projects on NPS/DOI resources.
-Continued NPS participation in these projects helps to ensure continued progress toward our goal of conserving our lands and waters for the enjoyment of future generations.
+Several long-term non-CERP Foundation Projects were completed in 2018 and 2019 and are now operational.
+The NPS and USACE were the lead federal agencies on the Modified Water Deliveries (Mod Waters) and C-111 South Dade (C-111SD) project implementation.
+The NPS and Florida Department of Transportation (FDOT) were the leads on the Tamiami Trail Next Steps (TTNS) bridging and roadway reconstruction project.
+All of these projects focus on restoring more natural water flows, removing barriers to reconnect the Water Conservation Areas (WCAs) and Everglades National Park (ENP), and improving habitats in the Northeast Shark River Slough and Taylor Slough regions within ENP.
+In FY 2020, the NPS completed the planning and preliminary design, and developed the request for proposals (RFP) to initiate construction for the Tamiami Trail Next Steps Phase 2 project.
+The NPS also actively participated in several ongoing CERP projects, including the initial components of the CEPP South, modeling studies to assess seepage management needs along the ENP eastern boundary (L-31N and C-111 Canals), the Western Everglades Restoration Project (WERP), and the startup of the Biscayne Bay Southeastern Everglades Restoration (BBSEER) project.
+CERP funding also supports NPS engagement on water management operational studies, such as the Combined Operational Plan (COP) and the Lake Okeechobee System Operating Manual (LOSOM), where our teams actively assess the effects of the planned operational changes on NPS/DOI resources.
+Continued NPS participation in these projects helps to ensure incremental progress toward our goal of conserving our lands and waters for the enjoyment of future generations.

-In addition to this project-level science, the NPS has a key role in programmatic-level science activities, such as the RECOVER Monitoring and Assessment Plan (MAP) led by the USACE and SFWMD.
-The MAP provides information to determine the landscape-scale ecological effects and overall restoration success.
-The NPS also is on the leadership team for RECOVER, which is the interagency scientific group responsible for science input to the CERP project teams.
+In addition to these project-level interagency assessments, the NPS has a key role in programmatic-level restoration science activities, such as the RECOVER Monitoring and Assessment Plan (MAP) led by the USACE and SFWMD.
+The MAP develops monitoring and research studies to determine the landscape-scale ecological effects of CERP projects, that the interagency RECOVER team uses to track overall restoration success.
+The NPS is on the leadership team for RECOVER, which is the scientific group responsible for providing restoration science input to the CERP project teams, and the NPS also serves as a co-chair on the Southern Coastal System team.
+In addition, the NPS also currently serves as the Chair of the Science Coordination Team (SCG), in support of the South Florida Ecosystem Restoration Task Force, and as DOI's liaison to the National Academies: Committee on Independent Scientific Review of Everglades Restoration Progress (CISRERP).

-Finally, the NPS will continue to participate in the DOI formal requirements on programmatic activities, including updates to the CERP Programmatic Regulations that specify how CERP projects will be built, operated, and evaluated; achievement of interim goals used to forecast restoration progress and provide benchmarks for the Five-Year Reports to Congress; and the identification of the appropriate quantity, timing, and distribution of water that will be produced-and reserved under federal and state law-for the natural system.
+The NPS also participates for the DOI in the formal requirements on programmatic activities as specified in WRDA 2000.
+These include any updates to the CERP Programmatic Regulations that specify how CERP projects will be built, operated, and evaluated; achievement of Interim Goals and Interim Targets (IGIT) used to forecast restoration progress and provide benchmarks for the

+Five-Year Reports to Congress; and the identification of the appropriate quantity, timing, and distribution of water that will be produced-and reserved under federal and state law-for the natural and built system.